denzilly/bartsite-dev/_recipes/green_trough.md

   overlay:    false
 ---

-## Fresh Salad with Everything #workingtitle

 This filling salad recipe does a great job of meeting nutritional requirements, and allows for infinite tweaking to suit your needs.
 Drop the chicken to make it vegeterian, and it still tastes great!
+Credits to Jannis for co-creating this delicious dish.

 **Ingredients for 2-4**